Mansi8874/Personalised_Travel-Itinerary-Generator/README.md

 ## Limitations & Future Work
 - The Travel Itinerary Generator works only based on the user's source and destination and time of travel.

-***Future Work***
-- The Travel Itinerary Generator is not able to generate itineraries for multiple destinations.
-- The Travel Itinerary Generator is not able to suggest hotels and flights.
-- **Real-time Collaboration:** In an increasingly interconnected world, we plan to introduce real-time collaboration features.
-Users will be able to share their itineraries with travel companions or collaborators, making group travel planning an effortless and collaborative experience.

 ## Features

 - **Weather Forecast:** The Travel Itinerary Generator provides a weather forecast of the destination for the whole travel time.